ultraleap/Element/Language/ElementReferenceManual.md

 ### Recursion
 Since cyclic references are illegal, recursion is also disallowed.
 A function may not reference itself directly or indirectly.
-The alternative to recursion is iteration using the `for` intrinsic.
+Iteration is available as an alternative via the `for` intrinsic.
 ```
 factorial(a)
 {